LupoSun/luposun.github.io/content/Project_2.md

 ### Bells & Whistles for Hybrids

 I didn’t just stop at grayscale — I tried different **color strategies** for the high- and low-frequency bands:
-- **Gray + Gray (GG):** Both inputs converted to grayscale.
+- **Gray + Gray:** Both inputs converted to grayscale.
 Classic hybrid illusion, but no color cues.
-- **Low-pass Color + High-pass Gray (LG):** Mariah contributes the colorful smooth base, while JLo adds grayscale details.
+- **Low-pass Color + High-pass Gray:** Mariah contributes the colorful smooth base, while JLo adds grayscale details.
 The hybrid feels tinted but still dominated by Mariah’s tones.
-- **High-pass Color + Low-pass Gray (HG):** JLo’s sharp details (in full color) layered onto a grayscale Mariah.
+- **High-pass Color + Low-pass Gray:** JLo’s sharp details (in full color) layered onto a grayscale Mariah.
 The wrinkles and edges pop out more strongly, now with color.
-- **Color + Color (CC):** Both frequency bands keep their color.
+- **Color + Color:** Both frequency bands keep their color.
 This creates the most vivid, but also the most chaotic, hybrid.

 ![[2.2_hybrid_image_JLo_Mariah_BellsnWhistles.png]]